Check out our upcoming workshops! Workshops will be posted below as they are confirmed. Please register in advance for all workshops.

 Register in advance with link below.

 Come learn beekeeping basics, colony health and urban honey production.
-This two hour class will be hosted by a member of the San Francisco Beekeeping Association and will cover the honey bee life cycle, how to identify and treat pests and diseases, and an introduction to working with bees safely.
+This two hour class will be hosted by members of the San Francisco Beekeeping Association and will cover the honey bee life cycle, how to identify and treat pests and diseases, and an introduction to working with bees safely.
 Also learn how bees work together to make honey, pollinate flowers, and maintain colony nutrition.
+Students will learn basic bee biology, bee equipment/tool essentials, and tips for urban beekeeping success.
 The class will conclude with a guided tasting of honey from our local plants.

 This will be a lecture style class with Q&A. Please bring your questons.
 In this class we will not have the opportunity to open an active hive.